techstarta/techstarta/mentors/onboarding.md

     What's next?

     Please select the date and time that works best for you.
-    Once you’ve selected your slot you'll receive an invite with a Google Hangout link.
+    Once you’ve selected your slot you'll receive an invite with a Google Meet link.
     Once the session started and we are both in, I will give you a brief intro about myself so that we can jump right into whatever you have in mind.
     Hopefully you can take as much as possible out of this session.